acg/alangrow.com/content/blog/music-to-program-to.html.md

 <a name="beatwife-cornbrail-acid-2"></a>

 A Scottish acid madman with an artist name you can't mention in polite company.
 Fast, frenetic music with a quirky sense of humor.
-See also [Braindance](https://daily.bandcamp.com/lists/braindance-feature).
+See also the [Braindance microgenre](https://daily.bandcamp.com/lists/braindance-feature).

 <div class="spotify">
   <iframe src="https://open.spotify.com/embed/album/3qku0YYzoZPtU7G5zpY9lL" width="100%" height="100%" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>